Taishō Tripiṭaka

-The Taishō Tripiṭaka (大正新脩大藏經 (Dàzhèng Xīnxīu Dàzàngjīng); Japanese: Taishō Shinshū Daizōkyō; lit.
-"Taishō Revised Tripiṭaka") is a definitive edition of the Chinese Buddhist canon and its Japanese commentaries used by scholars in the 20th century.
-The name is abbreviated as "大正藏" in Chinese (Dàzhèngzàng) and Japanese (Taishōzō).
+The Taishō Tripiṭaka (大正新脩大蔵経, Taishō Shinshū Daizōkyō) is a definitive edition of the Chinese Buddhist canon and its Japanese commentaries used by scholars in the 20th century.
+The name is abbreviated as "大正藏" in Japanese (Taishōzō).

 Development

 The Taishō Tripiṭaka project was initiated by the Department of Sanskrit and Indian Studies at Tokyo Imperial University.
-It was edited by Takakusu Junjiro, Watanabe Kaikyuko, and others.
+It was edited by Takakusu Junjiro, Watanabe Kaigyoku, and others.
 More than 300 people contributed to the compilation.

 The editors were educated in both Japan and Europe and their goals included modernization and meeting European academic standards, in addition to creation of a resource for Buddhist practitioners.
 The project adopted several innovations of previous Japanese editions of the Buddhist canon, including punctuation, indexing, and collation.
 The texts were collated and verified against other versions of the canon, building on the work of the Reduced Print Edition, published from 1880 to 1885.
 It used a sequential numerical numbering scheme for texts, as did the Manji Edition, in contrast to the Thousand Character Classic indexing approach used by previous Chinese and Korean versions of the canon.
 The Taishō Tripiṭaka uses footnotes to indicate the origin of the texts.
 While most texts are from the Tripitaka Koreana, the Taishō Tripiṭaka uses a different ordering based on a combination of historical development and textual classification, abandoning the Chinese and Korean tradition of placing Mahāyāna scriptures first.

 The Taishō Tripiṭaka includes an expanded number of Esoteric texts in comparison to the Tripitaka Koreana.
 These texts were sourced from manuscripts in Japanese temples.
 Several texts from Dunhuang manuscripts, found in archeological expeditions, were included.
 In addition, drawings and Japanese Buddhist literature is included in the Taishō Tripiṭaka.